openedx/xblock-drag-and-drop-v2/README.md

 items, as well as the drag items themselves.
 A drag item can contain either text or an image.
 You can define custom success and error feedback for each item.
-The feedback text is displayed in a popup after the student drops the item on a zone - the success feedback is shown if the item is dropped on the correct zone, while the error feedback is shown when dropping the item on an incorrect drop zone.
+The feedback text is displayed in a popup after the learner drops the item on a zone - the success feedback is shown if the item is dropped on the correct zone, while the error feedback is shown when dropping the item on an incorrect drop zone.

 Additionally, items can have a numerical value (and an optional error margin) associated with them.
-When a student drops an item that has a numerical value on the correct zone, an input field for entering a value is shown next to the item.
-The value that the student submits is checked against the expected value for the item.
-If you also specify a margin, the value entered by the student will be considered correct if it does not differ from the expected value by more than that margin (and incorrect otherwise).
+When a learner drops an item that has a numerical value on the correct zone, an input field for entering a value is shown next to the item.
+The value that the learner submits is checked against the expected value for the item.
+If you also specify a margin, the value entered by the learner will be considered correct if it does not differ from the expected value by more than that margin (and incorrect otherwise).